alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 * +2: This solves a blocking issue for me, kind of a fast-track.
 * -2: This change will tear my life apart.

-### Fast Track

 There is no need really to have a single process for everything.
 You may require just 2 +1's for regular changes, and 3 +1's for certain changes -- or just for bigger requests.
+You can also have a fast track for particularly urgent changes, for one-liners (trivial changes that only modify one or two lines of code) or for otherwise mechanical changes.

+Within a small team you can get away just with a manual process.
+For large organizations you may use several tools that allow you to gateway changes until they are approved by a certain number of people.
+TODO.

 ### Debug Your Process

-You need to be careful to distinguish between real problems with the process and underlying issues.
+You need to distinguish carefully between real problems with the process and underlying issues.
 Keep in mind that code reviews tend to surface any company issues, such as: